euclidprobe/euclidprobe.github.io/pages/mydoc/01_kitbuild.md

 The SMD nut is shallower than the PCB thickness and tightening the screw will cause the magnet to bear against the plated hole, creating the electrical connection.
 The magnet should now be protruding on the opposite side of the PCB board from the switch.

 {% include warning.html content="<b>Tighten the screw snug tight.
-Overtightening may result in cracking of the magnets! </b>" %}
+Overtightening may result in breaking of the magnets! </b>" %}

 <div style="width:100%;text-align:center;">
 <table>